 Speak with a Knowledgeable Truck Accident Lawyer in Columbus

 If you were hurt or lost a loved one in a truck accident, the legal team at Slater & Zurz can help.
 We know you have so much to deal with after the accident.
 Let us pursue maximum recovery for your injuries while you heal.
 Working with us is risk-free, as we handle all truck accident cases on a contingency fee basis.
-This means that you won’t pay any up-front fees and will owe us nothing unless we obtain compensation on your behalf.
-To get started on your truck accident case, call 888.534.4850 to schedule a free consultation with our skilled Columbus truck accident lawyers.
+You won’t pay any up-front fees and will owe us nothing unless we obtain compensation on your behalf.
+To get started on your truck accident case, call (614)756-2714 to schedule a free consultation with one of our skilled Columbus personal injury lawyers.